ocean-tracking-network/otn_field_reporting_standards/_episodes/02-metadata.md

 Often, typos are introduced into metadata sheets while being transcribed.
 This means that the true information is only found in the raw field notes, contained in muddy write-in-the-rain notebooks.
 These are easily lost and not easily searchable.

-For these reasons, it is encouraged to take a photo of the field notes at the end of the mission and uploading it to the project's Data Portal repository folder for safe-keeping.
-These can be used to untangle metadata mysteries that might occur, and will preserve this information when projects are handed between technicians and staff changes occur.
+For these reasons, it is encouraged to take a photo of the field notes at the end of the mission and upload it to the project's Data Portal repository folder for safe-keeping.
+These can be used to untangle metadata mysteries that might occur, and will preserve this information when projects are handed between technicians.

 ![Example Raw Metadata Image](../fig/raw_metadata.jpeg)